What Food Cravings Mean – Check Out This Simple Chart

 6 Tips to Deal With Your Cravings

 You will recognize some of the tips here from the what food cravings mean chart.
-However, instead of giving ways to deal with specific cravings, this section is all about helping you reduce your food cravings long term by dealing with the most common root causes for food cravings: insulin resistance, psychological associations, and pleasure hormones.
+However, instead of giving ways to deal with specific cravings, this section is all about helping you reduce your food cravings long-term by dealing with the most common root causes for food cravings: insulin resistance, psychological associations, and pleasure hormones.

-1. Practice Intemittent Fasting
+1. Practice Intermittent Fasting

 To learn more about using intermittent fasting as a tool to reach your health goals, don’t forget to sign up for my Intermittent Fasting 101 Workshop.